Medical expert of the article

 - normal or increased number of megakaryocytes;

-- absence of isohemagglutinins, decrease in IgM level, normal or elevated levels of IgG and IgA;
+- absence of isohemagglutinins, decreased IgM levels, normal or increased IgG and IgA levels;

-- in some cases defect of cellular immunity.
+- in some cases, a defect in cellular immunity.

 - Allogeneic bone marrow transplantation, especially in patients with low or discordant WASP protein expression, if possible in the first 5 years of life.

-- Splenectomy in severe cases in children older than 5 years (if bone marrow transplantation is not possible) due to an increased risk of uncontrolled infections after surgery.
+- Splenectomy in severe cases in children over 5 years of age (if bone marrow transplantation is not possible) due to the increased risk of uncontrolled infections after surgery.

-- The appointment of corticosteroids effect on thrombocytopenia do not have, apply for eczema.
+- The use of corticosteroids has no effect on thrombocytopenia; they are used for eczema.

 What tests are needed?